Jordan Karubian

 My research interests revolve around tropical ecology and evolution, primarily in western Ecuador where I have been serving as the Director of Research for Third Millennium Alliance (TMA), a conservation non-profit, since 2016.
 I’m most passionate about studying and conserving tropical avifauna.
 That passion led me to establish the Jama-Coaque Bird Observatory in northwestern Ecuador – a branch of TMA focused on advancing Ecuadorian ornithology, forest conservation, environmental education and community outreach.
 My dissertation research draws from data collected by both TMA and Fundación para la Conservación de los Andes Tropicales (FCAT) and will focus on anthropogenic and environmental drivers of avian abundance, diversity, turnover, extirpation and adaptation in a fragmented landscape.

-I am broadly interested in mating systems, sexual selection, and evolutionary genomics.
+I am interested in sexual selection and evolutionary genomics.
 My research focuses on the white-bearded manakin (Manacus manacus), a lek-mating species of bird with high male reproductive skew.
-I hope to untangle the relative influence of genetic versus environmental factors on male mating success and investigate the consequences of strong sexual selection on the genome.
-Previously, I studied the role of female vocalizations in brown-headed cowbird courtship at the University of Pennsylvania with Dr. Marc Schmidt.
+My work aims to untangle the relative influence of genetic and environmental factors on male mating success and investigate the consequences of strong sexual selection on the genome.
+Previously, I studied the role of female vocalizations in brown-headed cowbird courtship at the University of Pennsylvania.

 Judith Santano, Ph.D.
 Student